by Nicole Alie, MBA Alumna

 Hello fellow students,

 With the information session for our exciting Study Tour coming up I thought that it would be a perfect time to share a little bit about my experiences on the tour and why I think students should strongly consider going this year.
 After all, as business students, we know the importance of carefully weighing options – as well as the strain of allocating limited resources.
-The tour was definitely one of my highlights from last year and I bet if you take the opportunity to go, you will be saying something very similar this time next October.
+The tour was definitely one of my program highlights and I bet if you take the opportunity to go, you will be saying something very similar this time next October.

 Top Ten Reasons To Go On A Schulich Study Tour

 1. It’s really fun.

 Imagine getting to hang out with your friends in an exotic locale.
 Now imagine getting to hang out with your friends in an exciting locale and getting course credit for it.
 Sounds terrific, eh?

 2. It provides you the opportunity to see business conducted in an international context.